department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/docs/Engineering/FrontEnd/DevSetupProcess.md

 ## Prerequisites

 :::tip
-If you are building in the app for prototyping, testing, or demo purposes you can freely build locally for Android without requesting access or keys.
+If you are building in the app for prototyping, testing, or demo purposes, you can freely build locally for Android without requesting access or keys.

 You can also consider [using our codespaces setup](https://github.com/features/codespaces) to get up and running quickly.
 :::